Mathematics and Statistics

 Unfortunately, they all provide different numbers of results.
 To be thorough, you need to check all three of them.

-- Google Scholar will be the least accurate, because it includes many non-peer-reviewed items such as class lecture notes and preprints
+- Google Scholar will be the least accurate, because it includes many non-peer-reviewed items such as class lecture notes

 SCOPUS